The Sutherland Difference

 In 2013, Sutherland received a Programming Excellence Award for its innovative diversity programs from The Coca-Cola Company.
 The firm was also a finalist for Nationwide’s ACP Diversity Award and received recognition from Morgan Stanley for its diversity efforts.

-Sutherland was also ranked a Top 25 Firm for Diversity for Minorities by Vault and MultiCultural Law magazine named us a Top 25 Firm for African Americans, a Top 100 Firm for Women and a Top 100 Firm for Diversity.
+Sutherland was also ranked a Top 25 Firm for Diversity for Individuals with Disabilities by Vault and MultiCultural Law magazine named us a Top 25 Firm for African Americans, a Top 100 Firm for Women and a Top 100 Firm for Diversity.

 Sutherland Junior College (SJC) is a college preparatory program the firm developed in 2006 to mentor students at Bell Multicultural High School in Washington DC.
 SJC is Sutherland’s way of participating in the DC Schools Partnership initiative of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
 With more than 600 students from approximately 30 countries around the world, Bell students face a number of challenges: the vast majority live below the poverty line, most are not native English speakers and many have arrived in the United States within the last few years.
 Through SJC, Sutherland seeks to help the students apply to and be admitted to four-year colleges or universities.